mklebek/blank-template/README.md

 # blank-template
-Blank template project with minimum config
+Blank React template project with minimum config

+To run the project install the dependencies by running `npm install` and then `npm run dev`